Studnicky/pokebot/README.md

 ##Running locally##

-Pokebot relies on [postgres] and several environment variables to run properly.
+Pokebot relies on [postgres](http://www.postgresql.org/) and several environment variables to run properly.

 ###Environment Variables###

-Before you can run, create an `.env` file at the root directory to contain the following:
+Before you can run Pokebot locally, you must create an `.env` file at the root directory to contain the following:

 #####(This should be in the same directory as .gitignore)#####

     PORT=((the port you wish to deliver on))

-    DATABASE_URL=((your local postgres usl))
+    DATABASE_URL=((your local postgres url))

     REALTIME_SLACK_TOKEN=((your bot slack token))